chamodmadhusanka/chamodmadhusanka/README.md

 <h2 align="center">Hi, I'm Chamod 👋👨🏻‍💻</h2>
+- 👨‍🎓 I'm a Computer Science & Engineering undergraduate at the University of Moratuwa
+- ⛳️ I’m interested in Cloud Computing, Full stack development, Mobile development, UI/UX design and new technologies
+- 🎭 I would like to draw mascot logos ☃️
 <p>👨🏻‍🎓 I'm a Computer Science & Engineering undergraduate at the University of Moratuwa </p>
 <h4 >📫 Connect with me:
 <span align="center">